 WHAT IS THE SILER YARDS ARTS+CREATIVITY CENTER?

-The Siler Yard: Arts + Creativity Center is envisioned as affordable live/work/creation space where Santa Fe’s creative workforce can develop individual and collaborative projects and learn entrepreneurial skills as they transition from training to independence in the art markets.
+The Siler Yard: Arts + Creativity Center is an affordable live/work/creation space where Santa Fe’s creative workforce can develop individual and collaborative projects and learn entrepreneurial skills as they transition from training to independence in their respective fields.

 The Siler Road Public Works Yard is the most desirable and feasible development site for the Arts + Creativity Center.
 Rather than attempting to generate a new creative hub in our community, Siler offers the opportunity to strengthen an existing identity and resources, while also providing long-term affordable space in a steadily gentrifying area.

-Siler Yard will primarily serve emerging creative professionals, as well as provide a major asset for underserved groups.
+Siler Yard will primarily serve emerging creative professionals and previously underserved groups.
 The purpose of the facility is to retain Santa Fe’s creative and entrepreneurial talent, despite the challenges of its high-rent market.
-Affordable rents allow residents to pursue their own work, while shared facilities allow for greater collaboration.
-Especially important is the potential to share equipment and tools of production that individuals cannot afford on their own.
-The program for the facility will also provide mentoring opportunities to prepare young creatives for the challenges of the market in Santa Fe and beyond.
-Siler Yard is planned as a cluster of buildings located in the heart of the community.
-It contains 60 units of live/work rental housing, and in the shared resources building to be managed by MAKE Santa Fe may include exhibition/venue space, space for community use, entrepreneurial training and resources, and commercial micro-retail space.
-This proven national model benefits the cultural and economic development of the community.
+Affordable rents allow residents to pursue their own work.
+Shared facilities allow for greater collaboration.
+Shared equipment and tools make work possible for individuals who cannot afford on their own.
+On-site programming will also create mentoring opportunities to prepare young creatives for the challenges of the market in Santa Fe and beyond.

 - Supports early-career artists in their transition from training to self-sustainability in the market.
 Young artists often need time after art school to develop and refine their style.

 - Retains young creative workers and their families in Santa Fe.
-Siler Yard will be a major factor in addressing the progressive aging of Santa Fe’s population.
 By addressing affordability issues, and by connecting young artists to markets, it counters the exodus of young creative workers from our city.